xixmrkrispyxix/AppEx-iOS7/README.md

 AppEx-iOS7
 ==========

-AppRadio Extensions for iOS 7
+This is a placeholder for the rewrite of AppRadio Extensions for iOS 7.